 Step 2: Flip over the peel & stick wallpaper and mark where you want to cut using a pencil and straight edge.

-Step 3: With a ruler and an x-acto knife or box cutter, carefully cut the wallpaper where marked in pencil.
+Step 3: With a ruler and an x-acto knife or box cutter, carefully cut the paper where marked in pencil.

 Step 4: Repeat for each strip of paper you need.
 We cut 3 rectangles to cover the front & sides of the desk.